GoogleCloudPlatform/cloud-code-samples/golang/go-hello-world/.readmes/vscode/README.md

 #### Deploy app to cluster

-1. Navigate to the **Development Sessions** explorer in the **Cloud Code - Kubernetes** View using the Activity bar on the left side of the IDE.
+1. Navigate to the **Development Sessions** explorer in the **Cloud Code - Kubernetes** sidebar using the Activity bar on the left side of the IDE.

 2. Click the 'Play' icon in the title bar of the **Development Sessions** explorer to run the application.
 If prompted, confirm the current context and image registry.